MBrassey/reflex/README.md

 > If the phrase you specify is not present, or has changed, you will be notified.
 > You will be given the option to notify 2 phone numbers via SMS.
 You need a textbelt.com
 > ID im order to send the texts.
 Reflex will stop once the notification(s) have
 > been sent.
-You will have the option to run reflex in the background and logoff.
+You can run reflex in the background and logoff if needed.

 ![reflex](./reflex.png)